charlescol/schema-manager/how-to/overview.md

+**This how-to section is intended for contributors who wish to extend the project with support for new types of schemas, schema registries, or configurations.**

 # Schema Manager Overview

 The Schema Manager is a tool designed to handle the registration of schemas within a schema registry service.
 It employs an **Orchestrator Pattern**, where the **Manager** class acts as the conductor, ensuring that schema dependencies are resolved, and schemas are registered in the correct sequence.